 DOTA Summit 11 is the first Minor and also the first event of the third Dota Pro Circuit.
-In this article, I will offer a preview of the tournament and some esports betting pointers that will allow you to get a better idea of what you’re dealing with.
+In this article, I will offer a preview of the tournament and some Dota 2 betting tips that will allow you to get a better idea of what you’re dealing with.

 DOTA Summit 11 Dates, Location and Teams